tkaczenko/auditor/README.md

       fixed-delay: 3600000
 ```

+## Modules

+There are several modules in Auditor.
+Here is a quick overview:

+### core

+The `core` module is the main library providing persistence of audit data, including payloads, headers, and metadata, in an SQL database.
+It defines the core entities and repositories for storing and retrieving audit records.

+### inbound

+The `inbound` module provides automatic auditing of inbound HTTP requests and responses to the application's controllers.
+It leverages Spring's request interceptor mechanism to capture incoming requests and responses, and persists the audit data using the `core` module.

+### outbound

+The `outbound` module provides automatic auditing of outbound HTTP requests and responses within the `RestTemplate` client.
+It intercepts outgoing requests and responses using Spring's `ClientHttpRequestInterceptor`, and persists the audit data using the `core` module.

+### outbound-feign

+The `outbound-feign` module provides automatic auditing of outbound HTTP requests and responses within the Feign client.
+It leverages Feign's logger to capture outgoing requests and responses, and persists the audit data using the `core` module.

+### cleanup

+The `cleanup` module provides scheduled cleanup of audit data from the database based on the configured cron expression or fixed delay.
+It leverages the ShedLock library to ensure that only one instance of the cleanup job runs at a time, preventing data corruption or race conditions in a clustered environment.
+The cleanup module is responsible for deleting audit records older than a specified retention period, freeing up disk space and maintaining optimal database performance.

+### demo

+The `demo` module is a Spring Boot application that demonstrates the usage of the Auditor library.
+It includes integration tests to verify the functionality of the auditing features for both inbound and outbound HTTP requests and responses.
+The demo application serves as a reference implementation and can be used as a starting point for integrating the Auditor library into your own Spring Boot projects.

+## Built with
+- Java
+- Kotlin
+- Gradle
+- Spring Boot
+- Spring MVC
+- Spring Data JPA
+- H2 Database
+- ShedLock

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.

 ## Contributing

 Contributions are welcome!
 Please see the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## Contact

 For any inquiries or support, please contact [andrii.tkaczenko@gmail.com](mailto:andrii.tkaczenko@gmail.com).